alibaba/GaiaX/README.md

 </p>

-# Dynamic template engine
+# GaiaX dynamic template engine

-Dynamic template engine is a lightweight cross-platform solution of pure native dynamic card, developed by Alibaba YouKu technology team.
+GaiasX dynamic template engine is a lightweight cross-platform solution of pure native dynamic card, developed by Alibaba YouKu technology team.

 Except client SDK, we provide the template visual build tool - GaiaStudio, and Demo Project - template sample and real time preview, it support to create template, edit template, real machine debug and real time preview.

-Dynamic template engine aims to ensure that the native experience and performance at the same time, help the client achieve low code.
+GaiaX dynamic template engine aims to ensure that the native experience and performance at the same time, help the client achieve low code.

 ## Goals